 2011 the parish had a population of just under 4,500 people.
 It

 encompasses the town of Berwick and the rural area to the north and

-the summer, for private prayer and contemplation and regular services
+the summer, for private prayer and contemplation and regular

 are held on Thursdays and Sundays.

 on Monday to Friday at 8.30am and 5.00pm and the Vicar would welcome